 R1018 A SIMPLE_SOAP_MESSAGE MUST indicate the correct character encoding, using the "charset" parameter.
 CORE TESTABLE BP1018

-R1019 A RECEIVER MUST ignore the encoding pseudo-attribute of the envelope's XML declaration.
+R1019 A RECEIVER MUST ignore, if present, the encoding declaration of the envelope's XML declaration.
 CORE TESTABLE_SCENARIO_DEPENDENT BP1306

 SOAP Envelopes

-Soap Envelope , defines a structure for composing messages, the "SOAP Envelope".
+Section 4 of [SOAP1.1] "Soap Envelope" , defines a structure for composing messages, the "SOAP Envelope".
 The Profile mandates the use of that structure, and places the following constraints on its use:

 SOAP Envelope Structure